spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/preparation-for-going-live.md

 - **Performance Tips implemented and verified**.
 Double-check that you implemented all the provided performance tips.

 - **Conduct Load Tests**.
-Make sure that you conducted load tests for your application.
-The dataload with sample data used for testing should be comparable to the size and complexity of the production data.
+Conduct load tests for your application.
+The sample data used for testing should be comparable to the size and complexity of the production data.

 - **The DNS Names and strategy for your shop are clear**.
-You should know how users access your shop, and you should verify that you controll access to the DNS for future domains. <br>For example, you determined that you want to use `spryker.com` as the domain for your shop.
-You might want to use the `www.spryker.com` subdomain for your Storefront.
-This is the URL your customers will be using to access your shop.
+You know how users are going to access your shop.
+Verify that you control access to the DNS to be able to manage DNS.
+For example, you want to use `spryker.com` as the domain for your shop, but you want user to access the Storefront via the `www.spryker.com` subdomain.

-- **Decide how email sending should be handled.** If you want to send emails using Spryker, decide whether you want to use the native  Mail Service shipped with Spryker PaaS or integrate a third-party Mail Server.
-If you want to use the native one, validate your DNS name and lift sending restrictions.
-Let us know the email address you want to send from, and we will help you with the validation.
-If you already delegated the NS records, we can set it ourselves.
+- **Decide how email sending should be handled.** If you want to send emails using Spryker, decide whether you want to use the native mail service shipped with Spryker PaaS or integrate a third-party one.
+If you want to use the native one, let us know the email address you want to send emails from.
+We will lift sending restrictions and help you validate the needed DNS name.
 - **Optional: Delegate DNS**.
 To find out how to delegate a DNS name, see [Setting up a custom SSL certificate](https://docs.spryker.com/docs/cloud/dev/spryker-cloud-commerce-os/setting-up-a-custom-ssl-certificate.html).

-{% info_block infoBox "Note" %}
+### DNS delegation

 Only delegate the DNS after creating a migration plan.
-Once these records are set on your side, we handle the DNS configuration on our side.
+After you delegate the DNS, we handle the DNS configuration on our side.
 This lets us configure and verify everything without the need for action on your side.
-This also means that, to set up DNS records in future, you will need to contact us.
-If there are DNS records in your currrent thone, to delegate your DNS, send us your  current zone file to set all the records on our side.
+To set up DNS records, you need to contact us.
+If there are DNS records in your current zone, before delegating, send us your current zone file to set all the records on our side.

-{% endinfo_block %}

-{% info_block warningBox "Warning" %}

-If you do not delegate DNS to Spryker and you want to use a subdomain for your Storefront, decide how to deal with the customers reaching your shop using the root domain.
+If you do not delegate DNS to Spryker, and you want to use a subdomain for your Storefront, decide how to deal with the customers reaching your shop using the root domain.
 In our example `www.spryker.com` is the subdomain and `spryker.com` is the root domain.
-We  cannot provide you with an IP to point the DNS name to because Spryker PaaS works only with DNS names for its endpoints.
-You also cannot set a `CNAME` for a root domain.
+We can't provide you with an IP to point the DNS name to because Spryker PaaS works only with DNS names for its endpoints.
+You also can't set a `CNAME` for a root domain.
 This means that you need to find a way to redirect your visitors via another endpoint.

-{% endinfo_block %}

 ## Three weeks before go-live

 - **Verify that your Deploy file is set up correctly**.
 Verify that your project works and operates the production endpoints.
 You can set both testing and production endpoints in your Deploy file.
-Your developers can now mock a "live" operation of the project with its production endpoints by adjusting their local host entries.
+Your developers need to mock a "live" operation of the project with its production endpoints by adjusting their local host entries.
 - **TLS certificates are provisioned**.
 If you delegate DNS to Spryker, TLS certificates for your endpoints are created automatically.
-If you want us to create TLS certificates for your endpoints but do not want to delegate your DNS, we can provide you with the verification records.
-Request them via the [Support Portal](https://support.spryker.com).
+If you want us to create TLS certificates for your endpoints but do not want to delegate your DNS, request the verification DNS records via the [Support Portal](https://support.spryker.com).
 If you do not delegate your DNS and want to use your own certificates, provide them to us as described in [Setting up a custom SSL certificate](https://docs.spryker.com/docs/cloud/dev/spryker-cloud-commerce-os/setting-up-a-custom-ssl-certificate.html).
-Make sure to deploy to your production environment and run checks regularly.
+- **Deploy the production environment regularly**.
+This lets you detect potential issues early enough to fix them before going live.
 For instructions, see [Deploying in a production environment](https://docs.spryker.com/docs/cloud/dev/spryker-cloud-commerce-os/deploying-in-a-production-environment.html).

 ## Two weeks before go-live

 - **Remove all demo data from your environment**.
-Make that you exclusively work with the real data that which will be used after the go-live.
-Remove all demo data that comes with the Spryker repository, which explicitly includes all demo and admin user.
+The project should only use the real data that  will be used after the go-live.
+Remove all the demo data that comes with the Spryker repository, which includes demo and admin users.
 Demo users in a live shop pose a significant security risk for your project.
 - **Communicate your go-live plan to us**.
 Make sure to reach out to your Partner or Customer Success Manager and share your go-live plans—the day and time when you want to make your shop accessible to the public.
 If this time should change, keep us updated.
 This is mission-critical for DNS switching and the hyper care phase, which Spryker Support does for you before and after your go-live.

 ## One week before go-live